opensciencegrid/dosar/docs/Materials/06-RJob.md

 ```

 You'll need an R program.
 After hours of <strike>combing the internet</strike> coding, I present to you my first R program.
-Save it in a file called =demo.r=:
+Save it in a file called `demo.r`:

 ```
 len <- 100